sdkdeepa/Udemy-web-bootcamp/README.md

 - Project 8: Newsletter Sign up - Html, CSS, Bootstrap, JS, Nodejs, express,API, NPM, Nodemon, body-parser etc - https://afternoon-headland-55648.herokuapp.com/

 - Project 9 and 10: Todo List app - Continuation of Todo list app v2.
 Added get, post and delete routes.
-Can create and delete new todo list by adding custom list to the home route.
-Using MongoDB altas and heroku hosted the application.
+You can now create and delete todo list for today and for custom list.
+Custom list can be added to the home route (ex: /work).
+Using MongoDB Altas cloud database the data is collected.
+Hosted application through Heroku.
 Check out: https://tranquil-earth-77166.herokuapp.com/

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------